catgoose/do-the-needful.nvim/README.md

 | ----------------- | -------------- | -------- | ------------- |
 | ${cwd}            | CWD for task   | function | vim.fn.getcwd |
 | ${do-the-needful} | Do the needful | string   | "please"      |

-The value for the `default` can be a string or a function to be evaluated.

 ## Editing project and global configs